WordPress/hosting-handbook/security.md

 [info]If you’re interested in improving this handbook, check the [Github Handbook repo](https://github.com/WordPress/hosting-handbook/), or leave a message in the [#hosting-community channel](https://wordpress.slack.com/archives/hosting-community/) of the official [WordPress Slack](https://make.wordpress.org/chat/).[/info]

+# Responsible Disclosure

+Responsible disclosure means the following: if you encounter a security breach (or a weak spot) concerning the WordPress core software, we would like to hear about this as soon as possible.
+The WordPress community takes security bugs seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+To report a security issue, please visit the [WordPress HackerOne](https://hackerone.com/wordpress) program and file a ticket there.

+If you encounter security issues or insecure recommendations in the hosting documentation, we would like you to raise an issue in the [hosting-handbook Github repository](https://github.com/WordPress/hosting-handbook/issues/).

 ## Changelog

+- 2022-06-07: Added Responsible Disclosure
 - 2021-05-27: Fixing infoboxes
 - 2021-02-17: Changelog added.
 - 2020-11-23: Minor text changes and info-block.
 Changed "SSL" to "TLS / SSL".